-1. FORKS
+1. FORKS (SHAFT TYPE)

-1) SHAFT TYPE

-- (1) Lower the fork carriage until the forks are approximately 25 mm (1 in) from the floor. - (2) Release fork retainer and remove cover. - (3) Slide one hanger bar at a time out of carriage assembly. - (4) Remove only one fork at a time. - On larger forks it may be necessary to use a block of wood. - (5) Reverse the above procedure to install load forks.
+- (1) Lower the fork carriage until the forks are approximately 25 mm (1 in) from the floor. - (2) Release fork anchor pins and slide one fork at a time toward the center of the carriage where a notch has been cut in the bottom plate for easy fork removal. - (3) Remove only one fork at a time. - On larger forks it may be necessary to use a block of wood. - (4) Reverse the above procedure to install load forks.

-3. CARRIAGE ASSEMBLY
+2. CARRIAGE ASSEMBLY